 I like uncomplicated things.
 I rarely ever reach for very fancy ingredients or products that cost a premium.
 This recipe is very typical of me and how we eat - big flavours, bright, bold colours and starkly simple.
-I prefer to enjoy this salty, sweet, nutty salad as is but it makes a substantial sandwich or wrap - just perfect for a school lunch.
+I prefer to enjoy this salty, sweet, nutty salad as is but it makes a substantial sandwich or wrap - just perfect for school.

 Asian Sweet Potato Salad Sandwich